 Though I was mainly a shy bookworm as a kid, I have enjoyed outdoor activities my entire life, including early camping trips to Yosemite and many California State Beaches with my family and wilderness trips with the Girl Scouts.
 One reason I got into climbing was because I loved hiking and exploring, and climbing is an extension of both.

 I started the rockgrrl website in 2002.
 I’m a bit of a geek and a professional graphic designer so I had intended to write and hand code in many articles about climbing and outdoor adventures and while I did share a lot, it was mainly done in the rockgrrl forums and the photo gallery rather than on the homepage.
 Fast forward to 2009, when I decided to integrate a blog into my home page instead of doing the hand hard coding, in the hopes that the ease of which I can write a blog post would help me contribute more consistently.

 With the advent of Twitter my site and profile got a large boost on the internet.
 I was a founding organizer of the JtreeTweetup and eventually I was invited to the Gore-Tex Outdoor Blogger Summit and was also an inaugural member of the 2012-2013 8 person Chaco Ambassador Team.
-I have also been a guest on ClimbTalk radio and am currently a member of the #ORInsight lab.
+I have also been a guest on ClimbTalk radio and a member of the #ORInsight lab.

 I hope you join in the fun, whether by commenting here in the blog, in the forums, on my photos (I maintain largely casual photos on rockgrrl.com but I also have a professional photography site), by following me on Twitter — or meeting up at a random rock face in the great outdoors!